The Most Popular Black Actresses In The Industry Aren't Impressed With Hollywood

 Advertisement

 She’s not wrong.
-From her perspective as one of the leading ladies in Shonda Rhimes’ TGIT megaverse, Davis recognizes that Hollywood hasn’t fully grasped the concept of representation.
-Despite an increase in the number of projects casting Black people and other people of colour, much of the effort feels like executives are just trying to fulfill a diversity quota; the stories often aren’t centring the experience of marginalized people.
+From her perspective as one of the leading ladies in Shonda Rhimes’ TGIT megaverse, Davis recognises that Hollywood hasn’t fully grasped the concept of representation.
+Despite an increase in the number of projects casting Black people and other people of colour, much of the effort feels like executives are just trying to fulfil a diversity quota; the stories often aren’t centring the experience of marginalised people.

 The complaints about many of the roles written for Black women run in the same vein: they're rooted in trauma or lean too heavily on stereotypes about Black femininity.
 Stories like Precious, The Color Purple, and For Colored Girls are important — the pain of misogynoir deserves to be told — but that can't be all we see.